Kimmo Virtanen

 Multiple different roles that all taught me a lot about different systems and process and definitely about different customers and people.
 Working in a different parts of the world has given me a lot of insight how different teams and cultures work.
 The most valuable soft skills were during these times.

 My plan is to do a complete write-ups one day and add walkthroughs for the TryHackMe and HackTheBox boxes that I have solved.
 For now this only serves as a vague list of things that I have been working on.
-There are many projects that I have since decommissioned, and many more to come very likely.
+There are many projects that I have since decommissioned from my home lab to make room for new things.

 Networking related

-• OPNSense and pfSense firewall with IPSec tunnel to connect “main site” to an “off-site”
+• OPNSense and pfSense firewall with IPSec tunnels

 • DNS over TLS configuration